cpyup/deli/README.md

 ## Resources

 > What I found myself using more than anything else were the previous workbooks.
-They helped to keep myself more in line with the focus on our previously covered concepts.
+They helped to keep me more focused on the material we have been covering.